 - Hellboy keeps sawing off his devil horns.

 - In Fables, Rapunzel goes to the barber all the time, so she can pass as a

 muggle mundy.
 Unlike other examples here, she is happy about being what she is (a supernatural Fable creature), it's just that The Masquerade has to be maintained.

-- X-Men: The Last Stand starts with a little Angel who tries to cut off his own wings in his desperation to be normal.
-Considering that he *did* cut them off then, but still have them later in the movie, they must have kept growing back.
+- X-Men: The Last Stand: The film starts with a little Angel who tries to cut off his own wings in his desperation to be normal.
+Considering that he did successfully remove them, but he still has the wings as an adult, they must have kept growing back.

 - In Human Nature, the protagonist has fur.
 She hates herself for it.
 She shaves her entire body (except the head, of course) every morning, and punishes herself by choosing a man who is utterly disgusted by female bodily hair.

 - In the live action How the Grinch Stole Christmas! the young Grinch is teased for his green furry appearance.
 He tries shaving it off but it only makes things worse.

 - Scott Calvin in The Santa Clause kept shaving and dying his hair (he didn't want to look like Santa), only to have the beard grow back immediately, and the hair to go back to white.

 - Evan Almighty also features a beard that won't go away, similar to The Santa Clause.